Bala1703/Blockchain-based-charity-donations/README.md

 - **View Case Status**: Users can check the status of their submitted cases.
 ![View case status](https://github.com/Bala1703/Blockchain-based-charity-donations/assets/138019223/1e8a884b-b6a8-4377-a33e-6976472da153)

-- **View Raised Amount**: Donors and charity can view the total amount raised for each case.
+- **View Raised Amount**: Donors,needy and charity can view the total amount raised for each case.
 ![View Raised amt](https://github.com/Bala1703/Blockchain-based-charity-donations/assets/138019223/69ea8e6b-b5b9-4f4c-bb9b-62dcd54705fe)

 - **Create Profile (Charity)**: A profile for charity organizations to review and approve cases.